No Bra

 No Bra (のーぶら, Nō Bura) is a Japanese teenage boy's romance manga written and illustrated by Kenjiro Kawatsu that was serialized in Weekly Shōnen Champion from 2002 to 2004.

 No Bra tells the story of Masato Kataoka, a somewhat dimwitted high school student, whose childhood friend Yuki Nomura moves in with him one day.
 Because of Yuki's cute face, girlish clothing, and apparent feminine features, Masato is extremely happy with his new life—until Yuki's mother calls Masato, and tells him that Yuki is a boy shortly after.
 The story initially revolves around Masato's relationship with Yuki and his slowly disintegrating reluctance to develop romantic feelings for her.
-It later began to focus heavily on other characters' acceptance of Yuki's existence as a trans female, though not without numerous instances in which they call her a "cross-dresser".
+It later began to focus heavily on other characters' acceptance of Yuki's existence as a trans girl, though not without numerous instances in which they call her a "cross-dresser".

 Synopsis

 Years before the start of No Bra, Masato Kataoka and Yuki Nomura were childhood friends, though they were later separated—with Masato soon forgetting anything about the friendship and Yuki still treasuring those memories.
-Masato grows to become a high school student enrolled in Meikyuu Private Academy, whereas Yuki moves from school to school, never quite fitting in because of her crossdressing and feminine appearance.
+Masato grows to become a high school student enrolled in Meikyuu Private Academy, whereas Yuki moves from school to school, never quite fitting in because of her trans identity.
 One day, Yuki moves in with Masato and starts going to school with him.
 Yuki promptly becomes one of the most popular girls in the class, alongside Kaoru Oozora, whom Masato nurses a crush on.
-Meanwhile, Yuki continues to refuse all of Masato's pleas for her to act more manly (as a result of her being trans-female, not a man), forcing Masato to stop any idea that Yuki and Masato live together, while also juggling his feelings for Yuki and Kaoru.
+Meanwhile, Yuki continues to refuse all of Masato's pleas for her to act more manly (as a result of her being a girl, not a boy), forcing Masato to stop any idea that Yuki and Masato live together, while also juggling his feelings for Yuki and Kaoru.
 Masato becomes confused about which girl he should pick.